grow/grow/README.md

 - entirely file-based and backed by Git (so it works with your favorite tools),
 - designed for true structured content management,
 - designed with web performance and security in mind,
+- designed for developers, designers, content writers, and translators to work together,
 - fully international with built-in localization support.

 Using Grow, you can: